alibaba/easydispatch/README.md

 ## Quick Start
 EasyDispatch relies on Postgres DB, Redis and Kafka.
-Those three components can be started by [docker-compose] (https://docs.docker.com/compose/install/) or provisioned seperately.
+Those three components can be started by [docker](https://docs.docker.com/engine/install/ubuntu/) and [compose](https://docs.docker.com/compose/install/) or provisioned seperately.
 You also should have [npm and node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for frontend development.

 1. To run easydispatch locally, first install it by:
 ```bash